eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 Other execution clients grow at different rates, see [resource use](../Usage/ResourceUsage.md).

-The consensus client database is small, around 20-100 GiB, but we don't know what growth will look like after the merge of Ethereum.
+The consensus client database is small, around 70-200 GiB.

 If you are running a slasher, that might be another 100 to 300 GiB by itself.

 Two home server builds that I like and am happy to recommend are below.
-Both support IPMI, which means they can be managed and power-cycled remotely and need neither a GPU nor monitor.
+Both Intel and AMD support IPMI, which means they can be managed and power-cycled remotely and need neither a GPU nor monitor.
 Both support ECC RAM, though the AMD option as of Sept 2020 was unable to report ECC errors via IPMI, only OS-level reporting worked.